MsAzureElf/simple-docker-test/README.md

 # simple-docker-test
-A repository for a test dockerized React app
+A repository for a test dockerized Node.js app